haseebs/librl/README.md

 | **Run (Slurm)**   | submitit configs                   | Example: `python main.py -m -cn config_submitit_cedar run=0`; remove `-m` for a single run.                                                |
 | **Analysis**      | `notebooks/`                       | Example notebooks to retrieve & visualize results.                                                                                         |

-This codebase was used for experiments in the ICLR 2025 paper **“q-exponential family for policy optimization.”**

 ## Requirements